 Work Ready Electronics Skills for All

 Tech Lancaster is an industry-led outreach and training organisation based in Lancaster, United Kingdom.
-Initially created to support local people taking up new jobs in our regional electronics and technology sector, as well as supporting and strengthening the skills of those already working in local industry, we now provide further services around career development as well as our “bootcamp” skills training programmes.
+Initially created to support local people taking up new jobs in our regional electronics and technology sector, as well as supporting and strengthening the skills of those already working in regional industry, we now provide further services over a wider area around career development as well as our “bootcamp” skills training programmes .

 With a range of job roles available in the sector, Tech Lancaster training programmes cover a variety of areas – from electronics and PCB manufacturing to embedded software development and hardware design engineering.